The chilly weather might force your little ones indoors, but they don't have to be confined to your living room all winter long.

 310 Michael Drive

-Open-bounce sessions, dodgeball fun, foam pits, inflatables, and yes, trampoline after trampoline are all available here.
+Open-bounce sessions, dodgeball fun, foam pits, inflatables, and yes, trampoline after trampoline, are all available here.
 Open-bounce sessions vary depending on the day's schedule, so check the website before going.
-Kids 6 and younger bounce in a separate area away that is away from bigger kids and loaded with all the same bouncy fun, including traditional bounce houses and trampolines.
+Kids 6 and younger bounce in a separate area that is away from bigger kids and loaded with all the same bouncy fun, including traditional bounce houses and trampolines.
 There's even a toddler time just for little ones, as well as Jump N Glow evening sessions for the bigger kids with, you guessed it, glow-in-the-dark bouncing and activities.